Freshman Admissions Requirements for Fall 2014 and Spring 2014

 - Spring decisions will be made by November 15.

-Status checks will be available online using our new online application.
-Please make sure you check your status about six weeks after you have submitted all your documents.
 You will be notified by email if you are incomplete at the end of February (early November for spring entrance) and given the opportunity to submit missing documents in time for review.

 All majors are accepted for fall.
 A complete list of majors and concentrations is available online.